 That’s why we’re here to help.
 This list includes some of the best startup books to help you get your business off the ground, find VC funding, be a supportive leader, and stay inspired—no matter the problems you’re facing.

-15 Best Business Startup Books to Read in 2020
+15 Best Business Startup Books to Read

 1. “The Startup Owner’s Manual” by Steve Blank